danjgale/danjgale.github.io/_pages/projects.md

 ## Software

-These software projects are largely motivated by gaps I indentify in my lab's analysis pipelines.
-They serve to address these gaps, but also aim to be useful to anyone in general.
+These software projects are largely motivated by gaps that I've identified in my lab's analysis pipelines, but are also intended to be used by anyone outside of the lab.
+These projects are undergoing semi-active development, and I would encourage anyone to get in touch or raise a Github issue if they have questions!

 ### Bidsconv

 [bidsconv](https://danjgale.github.io/bidsconv/) is a convenient wrapper around [dcm2bids](https://cbedetti.github.io/Dcm2Bids/) for DICOM to [BIDS](https://bids.neuroimaging.io/) conversions in our lab.
-This tool ensures that our data is consistently organized from project to project.
+This tool ensures that our MRI data is consistently organized from project to project.

 ### Niimasker